 "It was so stupid," Peeta finally whispered, rubbing a hand across his eyes, looking back toward the moon again.
 "She's done it a thousand times, and she'll do it a thousand more.
 Shit, Katniss, she's 6 years old."

 Katniss sighed, tracking her hand down his arm until she could entwine her fingers with his.
-"What did Aria do?"
+"What did Holly do?"

 She screamed like Annie.